spacetelescope/rad/docs/creating.rst

 link, RAD will not be able to find your schema.

 .. note::
-    The ``YAML 1.1`` needs to be on the very first line of the file, this defines the start of the YAML file and its version.
+    The ``YAML 1.1`` needs to be the very first line of the file, as this defines the start of the YAML file and its version.

 Add Your Fields